GigiLi89/disneyquiz/README.md

 ### Footer
 Social media icons in the footer from Font Awesome, the icons are linked to the social media pages.
 One for Facebook, one for Instagram and one for Twitter (X).

+### Future Features
+- Adding more quizes with a menu to navigate around the different quizes.
+- Adding different quizes, for e.g. a quiz with images or a music quiz.

 ## Design
 ### Color Scheme
 #07185B